maheshbabuadapa/Prep/standardinputoutputerror.md

 We can print output.txt   `cat output.txt`  to get the contents of `test.txt`

-> here We changed the standard output (stdout) location to a file(output.txt), so it doesn’t use the screen anymore.
+> here we changed the standard output (stdout) location to a file(output.txt), so it doesn’t use the screen anymore.